hafizulwanandaputra/hwpweb-admin-template/README.md

 3. Run `php spark migrate` to migrate database.
 4. Run `php spark db:seed UsersSeeder` to seed the database items.
 5. Run `php spark serve` to start the server.
 Usually [http://localhost:8080](http://localhost:8080).
+6. Sign in using username `administrator` and password `administrator`.

 ## Important Change with index.php